 Concerning the impact of the investment, it is enabled the collection, aggregation and filtering of the energy data and other information that are provided by a wide range of equipment (such as installed meters) and sources mainly responsible for energy production and consumption.
 The information gathered is afterwards exported to a service layer for enabling peak load reduction, demand shifting, optimum storage exploitation, and consumption forecasting as well as grid flexibility and reliability.
-Special concern will be attributed to take advantage of the fact that the scale of related building blocks may allow significant optimizations of the local network with lower CAPEX per end-user as well as for better flexibility.
-The CAPEX is given in Table 2.
-The maintenance costs OPEX cannot be calculated yet as it is depending on robust monitoring data.
+Special concern was attributed to take advantage of the fact that the scale of related building blocks may allow significant optimizations of the local network with lower CAPEX per end-user as well as for better flexibility.
+The CAPEX is shown in Table 2.